 On-Campus Temp Service

-On-campus departments advertise part-time employment opportunities on Handshake, SUNY Oneonta's student job and internship board.
+On-campus departments advertise temp service positions open to any SUNY Oneonta student on Handshake, SUNY Oneonta's student job and internship board.
 Students can log in to Handshake using their SUNY Oneonta credentials.
 It is encouraged that students view and apply for positions as early as possible as on-campus positions fill very quickly.

 All student employees are required to complete employment paperwork at the start of each new academic year.
 Completed employment paperwork must be submitted to the Student Employment Services office.
 Please click on the "Paperwork" tab above for further instructions.

 Federal Work Study (FWS)